 Worried there might be more to your child’s persistent cough than a cold?
-There is a possibility that might be the case.
+There is a possibility that it might be childhood allergies.
 “I’m definitely seeing more kids with allergies these days,” says Dr. Roxanne MacKnight, family doctor in Miramichi, N.B.
 “But I think we’re just diagnosing them more accurately now.”
 Among the most common triggers in children are food and environmental factors like pollen, pest, dust and mould.
-Here’s how to spot the signs and handle allergies if they do appear.
+Here’s how to spot the signs and handle childhood allergies if they do appear.

 Read more: Cold or allergy?>